CWolfs/MissionControl-Site/docs/features/extended-lances.md

 Extended Lances can change the lance size of vanilla lance spawns and ones created with Mission Control's `Additional Lances` feature.

-Extended Lances is very flexible and allows for full control on how a player/modder wishes to extended a lance.
+Extended Lances is very flexible and allows for full control on how a player/modder wishes to extend a lance.
 You can extend it in four ways:

-- `LanceSize` determining the global lance size for the faction
+- `LanceSize` determining the global lance size for the faction.
+See the below table.
-- Per-contract override (`MissionControl/config/Contracts` or `MissionControl/config/Flashpoints`) that sets a specific lance size
+- [Per-contract override](per-contract-overrides) (`MissionControl/config/Contracts` or `MissionControl/config/Flashpoints`) that sets a specific lance size
 - `LanceDef` that has a tag (defined in `ForceLanceDefSizeWithTag` in the settings.json) in its `LanceTags/tagSetSourceFile` property to enforce the unit size defined in the `LanceDef`
 - `LanceOverride` (in the contract json) that has a tag (defined in `ForceLanceOverrideSizeWithTag` in the settings.json) in its `lanceTagSet/tagSetSourceFile` property to enforce the `LanceOverride` unit size defined in the `ContractOverride` (contract json)